Karyn Crisis' Gospel of the Witches: Covenant and planned third album (2019–present)

 In 2019, Gospel of the Witches recorded its second album, Covenant.
 Karyn said it was conceptually based around "female divinities".
 Tiso played all instruments apart from drums, which were played by Skinlab drummer Fabian Vestod.
 The band released the album on October 25, 2019, through Golden Viper and Aural Music.
 Karyn hoped to promote the album with live performances.

 Since early 2022, Karyn has struggled with health issues from topical steroid withdrawal.
 In a September 2022 interview with Heavy Metal HQ, Tiso said that a third Gospel of the Witches album was in the works but would be released "[w]hen is the right time for [him and Karyn]".
-In an 2024 interview with Transcending the Mundane, he said that Karyn's health struggles had forced them to put Gospel of the Witches on hold until she got better, but also confirmed that the third album's songs were ready for her to sing on.
+In a 2024 interview with Transcending the Mundane, he said that Karyn's health struggles had forced them to put Gospel of the Witches on hold until she got better, but also confirmed that the third album's songs were ready for her to sing on.